 6.2 Estimated costs for each credible option

 Table 13 below summarises the costs of each credible option relative to the base case in present value terms.
-The cost is the sum of the project capital costs and the operating costs associated with running and maintaining the equipment.
+The cost is the sum of the project capital costs and the estimated operating and maintenance costs for each option.